Building Economic Strength Together (B.E.S.T.) Project

 - Increase awareness and use of available asset building tools including a relationship with a financial institution for people with disabilities.
 (Individual Outcome)

 - Create a system change within the financial and community-based organizations that promotes inclusion and access for customers with disabilities.
 (System Outcome)

 - Adopt the innovative interactive model being piloted that relies on community experts and skilled based volunteers to connect individuals and systems to networks in the community for customers with and without disabilities.
 (Program Development)

-Students with intellectual disabilities (ages 18 - 22) participating in the University of North Florida pilot where the students audit two courses and participate in campus life.
+Students with intellectual disabilities (ages 18 - 22) participating in the University of North Florida pilot where the students audited two courses and participated in campus life.
 21 students participated in the six-month (12 hour) course on asset building.

 Veterans with disabilities attending the Wounded Warrior Project in Jacksonville, Florida.
 20 Warriors received a six-month (12 hour) course on asset building.
 NDI surveyed the warriors and designed the course content to meet their needs and connect them to services and potential employers.